LitiumAB/Education/Developer Education/README.md

 The scheduled classroom training is avaliable at https://www.litium.se/utbildning.

+All tasks are tested in Windows only, Litium currently do not give support or training when doing the education using a non Windows environment.

 ## Self study - Getting started

 Go through the edcucation slides at https://litiumdev-slides.svc.litiumlab.se (the slides are hosted [here on GitHub](./Presentation) so if you find anything that needs to be fixed please create an Issue or submit a pull request).